Consumer Sentiment Analysis

 Family enjoying a stroll around the gardens at Montalto Estate.

-Tourism NI has completed the latest wave (Wave 13) of our research to track consumer sentiment in the Northern Ireland (NI) and Republic of Ireland (ROI) markets, measuring travel behaviour and travel intentions for the remainder of 2023 and early 2024.
+Tourism NI has completed the latest wave (Wave 14) of our research to track consumer sentiment in the Northern Ireland (NI) and Republic of Ireland (ROI) markets, measuring travel behaviour and travel intentions for the next few months and into summer 2024.

-Fieldwork was undertaken between 13 September and 27 September with a robust, nationally representative sample from both markets.
-Results presented below are based on a sample of 748 adults in ROI and 400 adults in NI.
+Fieldwork was undertaken in March 2024 with a robust, nationally representative sample from both markets.
+Results presented below are based on a sample of 750 adults in ROI and 400 adults in NI.

 The NI report can be accessed here and the ROI report can be found here.